supa2/Automaton/Machine-building-tutorial-2.md

 http://123.124.125.126/green
 http://123.124.125.126/next
 ```
-The web server wil respond with a simple 'OK' and send the event to our traffic light machine.
+The web server will respond to each url with a simple 'OK' and send the event to our traffic light machine.
 It's trivial to expand this example to two traffic light objects controlled by the same esp8266, but I'll leave that as an exercise to the reader.